Liar Game: Protagonists

-Nao Kanzaki, an exceptionally honest and initially naive college student, becomes an unwilling participant in the Liar Game.
+An exceptionally honest and initially naive college student who becomes an unwilling participant in the Liar Game.
 Her unwavering integrity and emotional perceptiveness, though initially perceived as weaknesses, enable her to earn contestants' trust while developing critical judgment.
 Despite opportunities to withdraw, she persists in the competition to rescue indebted participants.
 Her sole family connection is her terminally ill father, leaving her socially isolated until forming a profound bond with fellow player Akiyama, who alleviates her loneliness.
-Nao's moral conviction that all individuals possess inherent value fundamentally shapes her gameplay strategy and interpersonal dynamics.
+Her moral conviction that all individuals possess inherent value shapes her gameplay strategy and interpersonal dynamics.